icsnju/visualinux/README.md

 - Set a breakpoint on the function `security_task_getsid`, then let it continue.

-- When the execution is first paused there, invoke the v-command `vplot -f evaluation.vkern` in gdb, and wait for seconds until the plots are generated in the visualizer.
+- When the execution is first paused there, invoke the v-command `vplot -f evaluation.vcl` in gdb, and wait for seconds until the plots are generated in the visualizer.

-Note that the textbook evaluation #14 (i.e. `vkern/evaluation/textbook/14_kernfs.vkern`) requires a short hacking into Linux kernel source code.
-Unless you are on our AE online site, you should manually patch the code in `scripts/kernel.patch/fs.kernfs.dir.c.patch` to the end of `kernel/fs/kernfs/dir.c`, and remove the comment of the corresponding line in `vkern/evaluation.vkern`.
+Note that the textbook evaluation #14 (i.e. `viewcl/evaluation/textbook/14_kernfs.vcl`) requires a short hacking into Linux kernel source code.
+Unless you are on our AE online site, you should manually patch the code in `scripts/kernel.patch/fs.kernfs.dir.c.patch` to the end of `kernel/fs/kernfs/dir.c`, and remove the comment of the corresponding line in `viewcl/evaluation.vcl`.

 #### Case Studies